rubykube/arke/README.md

 # Arke

-Arke is a trading bot platform built by RubyKube.
+Arke is a trading bot platform built by [Openware](https://www.openware.com).

 ## Development